 Instructions

-Combine Seasonings: In a small bowl, stir together the smoked paprika, garlic powder, onion powder, black pepper, and kosher salt until well combined.
+In a small bowl, combine the smoked paprika, garlic powder, onion powder, black pepper, and kosher salt.

-Coat the Salmon: Place the salmon cubes in a large mixing bowl.
-Drizzle with the avocado oil and toss gently to coat.
-Sprinkle the seasoning blend over the salmon and toss again until every piece is evenly covered.
+Place the salmon in a large bowl, drizzle with the avocado oil, and toss to coat.
+Sprinkle the seasoning blend over the salmon and toss until evenly covered.

-Garnish and Serve: Carefully remove the skillet from the oven.
-Squeeze the fresh lime wedges over the hot salmon.
-Transfer the cubes to a serving platter and garnish generously with the fresh dill, minced shallot, and lime zest.
+Remove from the oven, squeeze the lime wedges over the salmon, then transfer to a platter and garnish with dill, minced shallot, and lime zest.
 Serve immediately.

 Notes